openforis/sepal-doc/docs/source/team/style_guide.rst

 Referencing
 ^^^^^^^^^^^

 When referencing source material, use the author–date system, which includes in-text citations and a reference list with all sources at the end of the article.
+Use `FAOSTYLE <https://www.fao.org/3/cb8081en/cb8081en.pdf>`__ and `Zotero <https://www.zotero.org/>`__ to format reference list entries.

    **Example**

    In 2008, GuidosToolbox was developed as a graphical user interface (GUI) to Morphological Spatial Pattern Analysis (MSPA) of raster data (Soille and Vogt 2009).

    **Example**

    **References**

    Soille, P. and Vogt, P. 2009.
 Morphological segmentation of binary patterns. *Pattern Recognition Letters*, 30(4): 456–459. https://doi.org/10.1016/j.patrec.2008.10.015

 Units